 Our bodies are 70% water so I’m guessing it’s a tad important.
 I like water (especially with a little squeeze of lemon) so I’m at a loss as to why I’ve been avoiding it.
-Laziness perhaps?

 Working from home I get so absorbed in what I’m doing, I often forget to get up and move around.
 Many WAHMs have been found by their husbands upon returning from work, fused to their home office chairs, petrified.
 It’s very sad.

 Anyway, I’ve tasted the benefits of this mandate and I don’t plan on returning to my parched ways any time soon.

-How much water do you drink per day?
+How much water do YOU drink per day?

 Feel free to join this mandate—if only to be able to say Mandate to Hydrate…it’s fun, right?